What is move management

 Clear objectives: Whether it’s to accommodate growth, improve facilities or enhance operational efficiency, communicating a clear rationale helps in securing leadership support and aligning everyone’s efforts.

-Highlight benefits: Emphasise the benefits of the move to gain buy-in from all stakeholders.
+Highlight benefits: Emphasize the benefits of the move to gain buy-in from all stakeholders.
 This could include improved working conditions, enhanced collaboration spaces, increased operational efficiency or cost savings.

 MAC